PlatONnetwork/docs/docs/JS-SDK.md

 #### Query Version In Effect

-Query the version in effect through call operation.
+Query the version in effect through calling operation.

 Parameters: